benglass/champlain-web2/content/pages/labs/floats/exercise2.rst

 :hidden: 1

 A common styling problem we can solve with css floats is that of multi-column layouts.
+This exercise will show you how to create `this 3 column layout <http://codepen.io/benglass/pen/djnte>`_ use floats.

 By default html tags like div, p, h1-h6, section and article will be rendering in a stacked vertical layout.
 For example, consider the following html for a list of products: